Zaheer-Emeran/Data_Analysis-/WEEK_1_README.md

 - Explain data acquisition concepts
 - Explain common techniques for data manipulation and query optimization

+# Note:
-# Note: Add fact and dimensional tables.
+- Add fact and dimensional tables.
+- Describe the characteristics of OLTP and OLAP systems.
+- Describe approaches for handling dimensionality.
+- Understand integration and how to populate a data warehouse.
+- Differentiate between data collection methods.
+- Describe how to manipulate data and optimize queries.

 ### Exploring Databases
 One of the oldest and most mature databases is the relational database.
 Relational databases excel at storing and processing structured data.